rakutentech/ios-miniapp/USERGUIDE.md

 Allows MiniApps to store data safely in a key/value store.

 Use `MiniAppMessageDelegate` new method `getSecureStorageSizeLimit` to define the maximum file size for the storage in bytes.
+When no maximum storage size is set the default value will be 2_000_000 (2Mb).

 ```swift
 extension ViewController: MiniAppMessageDelegate {